Overview

 Wildlife & Birdwatching

-Locals recall the island as a favourite summer swimming spot; the shallow, clear waters of the inlet are safe for a quick dip on warm days.
+Locals also recall the island as a favourite summer swimming spot.
+The shallow, clear waters of the inlet are safe for a quick dip on warm days.
 Families often bring a picnic to enjoy on the grassy fringe, taking advantage of the tranquil setting and panoramic lake views.
-As the island has no facilities, visitors should bring their own blankets, water and waste bags.

 - Access – A narrow, un-tarmacked causeway links the island to the mainland at Newtowncashel.
 The causeway is passable on foot year-round under normal conditions; a small, informal car park sits at the mainland end (no fee, no staff).